Skip to main content

 When you have rheumatoid arthritis, it’s important to take medications that slow down disease progression and help keep the disease in remission.
 Ultimately, you may need surgery to replace the joint or restore function to a damaged joint.

-If your joints are painful and stiff, call the Woodlands Center for Special Surgery or book an appointment online today.
+If your joints are painful and stiff, call the Woodlands Center for Special Surgery or book an appointment online today for help with arthritis.